Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 ### RRF 3.4 and earlier

-In RRF 3.4 and earlier, the [M150](/User_manual/Reference/Gcodes/M150) command is used both to configure and control LED strips.
+In RRF 3.4 and earlier, the [M150](/User_manual/Reference/Gcodes/M150) command is used both to configure and control LED strips:

 The X and Q parameters configure them and the remaining parameters set the colours.
 If the X and Q parameters are not provided, the last values of those parameters specified will be used again, or default parameters if they have never been specified.
 You do not normally need to specify the Q parameter, but you must specify the X parameter at least once unless the default is acceptable.
 On the Duet 3 MB6HC the default is X0 (DotStar) in firmware 3.1.1 and earlier, and X1 (RGB Neopixel) in firmware 3.2 and later.
 On other boards the default is always X1.